moveit/moveit.ros.org/documentation/related_projects/index.markdown

 ## pilz_industrial_motion

-Most industrial robot manipulators supported in ROS come with a MoveIt! configuration.
+Most industrial robot manipulators supported in ROS come with a MoveIt configuration.
 The MotionPlanning plugin for RViz allows simple and visualized planning and execution of free-space motion.
 Planning and obstacle avoidance work mostly out-of-the-box.
 In pilz_industrial_motion Cartesian motion is addressed: existing libraries for Cartesian trajectory generation lacked a user-friendly interface.

-The project implements a trajectory generator with a MoveIt!-interface for easy planning and execution of Cartesian standard-paths (LIN, PTP, CIRC).
+The project implements a trajectory generator with a MoveIt-interface for easy planning and execution of Cartesian standard-paths (LIN, PTP, CIRC).
 In addition, the blending of multiple sequential motion commands is realized.
 [More Info](https://github.com/PilzDE/pilz_industrial_motion)

 <img src="/assets/images/related_projects/pilz_industrial_motion.jpeg" height="300"/>